OldExplorer

 Launch Windows 10 Explorer on Windows 11

-The goal of this project is to improve on similar PowerShell based solutions with a faster launch, no console window, easy change of the starting folder, use the Explorer icon, and not interfere with an existing open Control Panel window.
+This project improves on similar scripted solutions by providing a faster launch, no console window flash, no Control Panel flash, easy change of the starting folder, no interference with an existing open Control Panel window, and improved ease of use via a Windows shortcut.

 Note: You can make the Windows 10 Explorer the default file manager in Windows 11 with SwitchExplorer, but note that option will not provide the old details pane that allows direct editing of metadata.
 Use OldExplorer (i.e. this tool) when you need to get access to the old details pane.